 The great ragged promontory of granite defying the ocean is a wonderful spot to explore.
 Look out for the remains of the Iron Age fort as you explore the dizzying heights.
 We enjoyed breathtaking views further along the coastal footpath walking from Zennor to Gurnard’s head but this direction would be equally fine

-This coastal town grew from a fishing village to world famous artist colony and to this day art galleries line the cobbled streets and artist continues to work drawn by the intense nature of the light.
+The coastal town of St Ives grew from a fishing village to world famous artist colony and to this day art galleries line the cobbled streets and artist continues to work drawn by the intense nature of the light.

 St Ives is home to The Tate Gallery, the Barbara Hepworth Garden and Bernard Leach Pottery and the sheltered sandy beaches set around the town make it a magnet for summer visitors and art lovers alike, without even mention the fish restaurants.
 With so much to do and limited parking, it is best saved for a special day out and reached by the little train that runs from Lelant Saltings.